skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They head due north for most of the day, and then turn west and travel along the base of the southern cliff.
-They are looking for the clues and signs that indicate the entrance to the prison of fiore.
+They are looking for the clues and signs that indicate the entrance to the prison of Fiore.
 Night comes and they are obliged to stop, or risk blundering by the entrance in the dark.